Strangers Only

 Strangers Only is the second studio album by American heavy metal band My Ticket Home.
 It was released on September 3, 2013, through Rise Records.
 The album's musical style is a drastic departure from the post-hardcore and metalcore sound of the band's previous releases, instead showcasing a nu metal sound with only some elements of metalcore.
 It was the band's final album with Rise Records, after the band left the label and would later sign with Spinefarm Records.

+The album was influenced by hardcore punk, Underoath, Nirvana, Rage Against the Machine, Snot, Korn, Slipknot, Limp Bizkit, Linkin Park, Deftones and System of a Down.